 You’ve decided that it’s finally time to switch to an iPhone.
 Maybe it’s the value you get in the $399 iPhone SE.
-Maybe you’re more concerned about privacy, or you’re tired of buying phones that only get operating system updates a year or two.
+Maybe you’re more concerned about privacy, or you’re tired of buying phones that only get operating system updates for a couple years.
 Maybe you have a Mac, and want a phone that works seamlessly with it.

 Whatever the reason, we’re here to help make your transition from Android to iPhone as smooth as possible.
 Grab your old Android phone and your new iPhone and let’s make the switch.